-"I like her - she is funny, different, powerfully charismatic.
-In ordinary times, in an ordinary parliament, she might easily end up capturing our hearts as, say, a foxier, more capable John Prescott".
+"I like her-she is funny, different, powerfully charismatic.
+In ordinary times, in an ordinary parliament, she might easily end up capturing our hearts as, say, a foxier, more capable John Prescott."
 (Article 66, The Sunday Times, 01/05/2022)

 "Angela Rayner is a clever and talented politician who doesn't need curly hair extensions and split skirts to pack a punch.
-Describing her as sexy when she chooses to flash her enviable legs is not misogynistic, it's the simple truth".
-(Article 61, Long, 2022) Extract 19 starts by contesting deficit discourse to re-frame Rayner as "funny, different, powerfully charismatic" with traditionally feminine ideals of emotionality (capable of "capturing our hearts"), before switching to an overtly sexually objectifying characterisation of her as "foxier" than a high profile working-class male political figure John Prescott (a previous deputy Labour leader).
-Therefore, any countering of derogatory and damaging feminised and classed ideals to enable a respectable subject position-albeit via gendered and classed stereotypes around emotionality (Reay, 2004)-is rapidly undermined by the objectification of a working-class woman who stands only in relation to men and their sexual desires.
+Describing her as sexy when she chooses to flash her enviable legs is not misogynistic, it's the simple truth."
+(Article 61, Long, 2022)

+Extract 19 starts by contesting deficit discourse to reframe Rayner as "funny, different, powerfully charismatic," with traditionally feminine ideals of emotionality (capable of "capturing our hearts") before switching to an overtly sexually objectifying characterisation of her as "foxier" than a high-profile, working-class male political figure (John Prescott, a previous deputy Labour leader).
+Therefore, any countering of derogatory and damaging feminised and classed ideals to enable a respectable subject position, albeit via gendered and classed stereotypes around emotionality (Reay, 2004), is rapidly undermined by the objectification of a working-class woman who stands only in relation to men and their sexual desires.

-Similarly, extract 20 frames Rayner as "a clever and talented politician", offered within a contrast structure which refers to her embodied self.
-This structure discounts the relevance of Rayner's appearance to her professional capabilities, while actively homing in on her fashion tastes and simultaneously side-stepping accusations of sexist objectification (as "plain speaking," "not misogynistic," and "the simple truth").
-The pairing of fashion and capabilities evokes gendered markers of class ("curly hair extensions and split skirts") to conspicuously position Rayner as lacking the embodied White, middle-class cultural capital required to be a respectable parliamentarian, such as making what may be understood as proper, modest, respectable, and tasteful choices of presentation (Pilote & Montreuil, 2019).
+Similarly, Extract 20 frames Angela Rayner as "a clever and talented politician," offered within a contrast structure which refers to her embodied self.
+This structure claims to discount the relevance of her appearance as superfluous to her professional capabilities, while actively homing in on her fashion tastes and simultaneously attempting to block accusations of sexist objectification as "plain speaking," "not misogynistic," and "the simple truth".
+The pairing of fashion and capabilities evokes gendered markers of class ("curly hair extensions and split skirts") to conspicuously draw Rayner as deviating from the embodiment of White, middle-class cultural capital required to be a respectable parliamentarian, such as making what may be understood as proper, modest, "respectable and tasteful choices of presentation" (Pilote & Montreuil, 2019).

-"Angela Rayner, I would suggest, is not remotely prudish, and a clever northern lass like her is not going to have a fit of the vapours because some creep makes an adolescent joke about a notorious cross-legged moment, made famous by Sharon".
-(Article 60, Finnegan, 2022).
+"Angela Rayner, I would suggest, is not remotely prudish, and a clever northern lass like her is not going to have a fit of the vapours because some creep makes an adolescent joke about a notorious cross-legged moment, made famous by Sharon."
+(Article 60, Finnegan, 2022)

-In this extract, "northern" - broadly euphemistic for the White working-classes (Spracklen, frames a "clever Northern lass" in relation to intersecting classed and gendered hierarchies.
-The phrases "not remotely prudish" and "a fit of the vapours" (extract 20) invoke a sexist parody of White, middle-class and feminised ideals (Mitchell, 2011).
+In our final extract, "northern"-broadly euphemistic for the White working classes (Spracklen, 2018)-frames a "clever northern lass" in relation to intersecting classed and gendered hierarchies.
+The phrases "not remotely prudish" and "a fit of the vapours" (Extract 21) utilise a sexist parody of White, middle-class, and feminised ideals in contemporary discourse (Mitchell, 2011).
 Knitted into this extract is the production of sexual harassment as innocuous and assailable.
-"Creeps" who harass women continue to be minimised as "adolescent."
-Their behaviour is framed as a "joke" that a working-class woman can and should laugh off.
-Thus, once framed as a working-class woman, Rayner is denied the right to be impacted by sexualised abuse because of who she is.
+"Creeps" who harass women continue to be minimised as "adolescent," and their behaviour framed as a "joke" which a working-class woman can and should laugh off.
+Thus, once framed as a working-class woman, Angela Rayner is denied a right to be impacted by sexualised abuse because of who she is.